oliben68/auto-virtualenv/README.md

 `##MANUAL##`

 If you cd into **A** auto-virtualenv will activate the **vanilla** virtual environment but if you cd into  **B** or **C** auto-virtualenv will deactivate any virtual environment.

+*Note*:
+If you want to disable auto-virtualenv, just run the following command:
+`export DISABLE_AUTO_VIRTUALENV=true`